Coffee, Tea or Me?: Style and content

-Written in the first person voice of Trudy Baker, with Bain's name appearing as a dedication between the index of chapters and the foreword, the book describes a kind of glamorous lifestyle from the stewardess' point of view, working for two years for an unnamed American carrier out of a New York crewbase during the golden age of airline travel.
+Written in the first person voice of Trudy Baker, with Bain's name appearing as a dedication between the list of chapters and the foreword, the book describes a kind of glamorous lifestyle from the stewardess' point of view, working for two years for an unnamed American carrier out of a New York crew base during the golden age of airline travel.

 It is written to emphasize the sexy parts of the job, although difficult experiences are also recounted, and reflects the shifts in society and culture then underway.
-It also contains content that could in later decades be deemed sexist, and dated descriptions of homosexuality; chapter X is titled "They Looked So Normal".
-In chapter XIV, the attendants list one of the types of passengers that could be denied boarding rights—"most recently, men wearing earrings."
 Illustrations by men's-magazine cartoonist Bill Wenzel depict the flight attendants and female passengers as busty sexpots.

 The book contains period references to television shows such as Batman and lists of celebrities the authors claim to have carried on their flights, as well as an incidental description of the airline introducing Boeing 727 service.
 Other equipment mentioned includes the Boeing 707 and the smaller BAC 111.
 People's names are fictitious, excepting the famous, and there is no way to gauge the accuracy of any of the accounts.